Daniel2724/Serious-Projects/README.md

 #### Collection of my personal projects where there is some sort of complexity and logical problem.

 ## First Seriouse Project
-> The first project is named "vote"
+> The first project is named "vote".
 The first project was a project to make a softwere to count a votes in favor (1) or againgst (2).

 It was the first project were I used "while".